pantheon-systems/documentation/source/content/oss-support-levels.md

 ## Deprecated

 A project in this support level is no longer supported by Pantheon.
 This means it was either retired or replaced by another project.
-There may be details about this in the project README.md or you could try asking us in Slack if you are in a need for the replacement or guidance about where to go.
+There may be details about this in the project README.md or you could try asking us in the [Community Slack](https://slackin.pantheon.io/) if you are in a need for the replacement or guidance about where to go.